Early stages of collective cell invasion: Biomechanics: Dynamics of Cells on a Substrate: Durotaxis

-For the biomechanics of invading cells, we will consider durotaxis, the propensity of cells to migrate up gradients of substrate rigidity \cite{vanOers,lo00}, and active forces that direct cells to migrate to other regions.
-Following van Oers {\em et al} \cite{vanOers}, we assume that a strained ECM is stiffer along the strain orientation than perpendicular to it (strain stiffening), that the ECM is isotropic and linearly elastic, and that stiffness is an increasing, linear function of the local strain.
-To mimic the attraction of cells to a particular region, we shall assume that they are pushed towards the target by a repelling linear force.
+Epithelial cells have a propensity to migrate up gradients of substrate rigidity, which is called durotaxis \cite{vanOers,lo00}.
+In this section, we review van Oers {\em et al}'s CPM with durotaxis, which is calibrated with data from experiments \cite{vanOers}.
+Thus, we will assume that a strained ECM is stiffer along the strain orientation than perpendicular to it (strain stiffening), that the ECM is isotropic and linearly elastic, and that stiffness is an increasing, linear function of the local strain.
+Even for homogeneous ECM, strains due to the traction of the cells generate stiffness gradients by modifying the elastic constants (e.g., the Young modulus).